 Before your ovulation is confirmed

 The algorithm will make a prediction for your upcoming ovulation day in each cycle based on your historical data, such as when your ovulation usually occurs and how much this varies from cycle to cycle.
-You can view your own average ovulation day and variation in the My Cycle tab.
+You can view your own average ovulation day and variation in your Cycle Insights (accessible from the Today view > See cycle insights).

-The predicted ovulation day will be shown in your graph with a grey ovulation symbol, and the predicted ovulation window will be displayed as a grey field on the surrounding days.
+The predicted ovulation day will be shown in your graph with a gray ovulation symbol, and the predicted ovulation window will be displayed as a gray field on the surrounding days.

 After your ovulation is confirmed